valeriorlandini/sonus/ReadMe.md

 # sonus
-A collection of various Max/MSP objects for creative patching.
-This package was born as a collection of some custom externals I made for different projects, so they are not really linked by a common thread.
+A collection of various Max/MSP objects for creative patching coded in C++.
+This package was born as a collection of some custom externals
+I made for different projects, so they are not really linked by a common thread.
 They anyway more or less deal with math, artificial intelligence and weird sounds.